philnguyen/soft-contract/README.md

 Running
 =========================================

-First, insert the following line in each file:
+First, insert the following line in each file.
+(If you only verify 1 file, you may get away with not doing this)
 ```
 (require soft-contract/fake-contract)
 ```